-If you go back to the science behind what makes ads effective, you’ll quickly realize that emotional impact makes for one of the most valuable elements of your video.
+If you go back to the science behind what makes ads effective, you’ll quickly realize that emotional impact is the most valuable element.
 However, it’s essential to understand that you don’t have to produce something that resembles a Coca-Cola Christmas ad.

 You can achieve just as powerful of an effect by keeping things straightforward and relatable.